Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-PyUnit.md

     testResult = unittest.TextTestRunner(verbosity=2).run(suite)
 ```

-The Python class is marked as a PyUnit test fixture by inheriting from
-the unittest.TestCase base class, and the individual test methods are
-identified by using the `test` prefix, with special `setUp()` and
-`tearDown()` methods reserved for the respective purposes.
-When you open
-up the class in a PyUnit runner or execute from the command line it
-loads all the test classes and executes all the methods marked with
-`test...` in turn.
+The Python class is marked as a PyUnit test fixture by inheriting from the unittest.TestCase base class, and the individual test methods are identified by using the `test` prefix, with special `setUp()` and `tearDown()` methods reserved for the respective purposes.
+When you open up the class in a PyUnit runner or execute from the command line it loads all the test classes and executes all the methods marked with `test...` in turn.

-Each of the Assert statements is used to test the state of the
-application after executing some sample code that calls the
-functionality being tested.
-If the condition in the assertion is true,
-then execution of the test continues, if it is false, then a failure is
-logged and PyUnit moves on to the next test method.
+Each of the Assert statements is used to test the state of the application after executing some sample code that calls the functionality being tested.
+If the condition in the assertion is true, then execution of the test continues, if it is false, then a failure is logged and PyUnit moves on to the next test method.

-So, to use SpiraTest with PyUnit, each of the test cases written for
-execution by PyUnit needs to have a corresponding test case in
-SpiraTest.
-These can be either existing test cases that have manual test
-steps or they can be new test cases designed specifically for automated
-testing and therefore have no defined test steps.
-In either case, the
-changes that need to be made to the PyUnit test fixture for SpiraTest to
-record the PyUnit test run are illustrated below:
+So, to use Spira with PyUnit, each of the test cases written for execution by PyUnit needs to have a corresponding test case in Spira.
+These can be either existing test cases that have manual test steps or they can be new test cases designed specifically for automated testing and therefore have no defined test steps.
+In either case, the changes that need to be made to the PyUnit test fixture for Spira to record the PyUnit test run are illustrated below:

 ```python
 import random